The pinnacle set of a permutation

-The questions we address are the following. \begin{enumerate} \item When is $p_S(n) > 0$?
-That is, which sets $S$ are the pinnacle set of some permutation in $S_n$? \item Given a pinnacle set $S \subseteq [n]$, how do we compute $p_S(n)$? \item For a given $n$, what choice of $S \subseteq [n]$ maximizes or minimizes $p_S(n)$? \end{enumerate}
+While similar notation was used to denote the peak polynomial, e.g. in \cite{BilleyBurdzySagan, BilleyFahrbachTalmage, DiazHarrisInskoOmar}, note that $p_S(n)$ is counting the number of permutations with a given pinnacle set $S$ in this paper.
+The questions we address in this article are the following. \begin{question} When is $p_S(n) > 0$?
+That is, which sets $S$ are the pinnacle set of some permutation in $S_n$? \end{question} \begin{question} Given a pinnacle set $S \subseteq [n]$, how do we compute $p_S(n)$? \end{question} \begin{question} For a given $n$, what choice of $S \subseteq [n]$ maximizes or minimizes $p_S(n)$? \end{question}

 In Section~\ref{sec:admissible} we identify conditions under which a set $S$ is the pinnacle set for some permutation, fully answering Question \ref{q:0}.

 \begin{defn} A set $S$ is an \emph{$n$-admissible pinnacle set} if there exists a permutation $w \in S_n$ such that $\Pin(w) = S$.
 If $S$ is $n$-admissible for some $n$, then we simply say that $S$ is \emph{admissible}. \end{defn}